Types of Insurance Companies

 The more common categories of insurance company include:

 - Captive insurance company.
 This is an entity that exists to underwrite the risks of its parent owner.
+The concept can also be used to provide insurance for a group of participating entities.

 - Domestic.
 This is an insurance company that is incorporated in the state within which it is domiciled.
 This entity is considered a domestic insurer within that specific state, and a foreign insurer within all other states (though it can still be licensed to do business in other states).